-▶ Note: The reasoning and underlying precedent cited in Rivera-Sanchez support a finding that conviction of offering to commit a drug offense should not even be a basis for deportability or inadmissibility for a drug conviction.
+▶ Note: Offering to commit a solicitation offense in violation of a controlled-substance statute such as Health & S C §11360, §11352, or §11379 and transportation of controlled substances under these sections are deportable controlled-substance offenses.
 See §52.32.
-A conviction of offering to commit a drug transaction, however, will establish inadmissibility on the ground that the noncitizen is a person who authorities have reason to believe is or has assisted a drug trafficker.
+A conviction of offering to commit a drug transaction also will establish inadmissibility on the ground that the noncitizen is a person who authorities have reason to believe is or has assisted a drug trafficker.
 In contrast, offering to transport may not have this disadvantage.
 See 8 USC §1182(a)(2)(C) and discussion in §52.50.

 Simple possession as an aggravated felony.
-A state drug conviction is an aggravated felony if the offense is exactly analogous to a federal felony offense that appears in any of the federal drug statutes in the Controlled Substances Act.
+A state drug conviction is an aggravated felony if the offense is exactly analogous to a federal felony offense that appears in any of the federal drug statutes.
 See 8 USC §1101(a)(43)(B).